Rushikesh-264/Language_Translator/README.md

 Description

 Language Translator is a Python-based application that translates text from one language to another.
-This project leverages APIs for translation and provides a simple command-line interface for users to translate text easily.
+This project uses basic translation logic without relying on external APIs, providing a straightforward solution for text translation.
 Features

     Translate text between multiple languages.